-This page is about us - the people who are doing the scientific research on cane toads in the Northern Territory, Queensland and New South Wales.
-We are TEAM BUFO.
+This page is about people who are doing scientific research on cane toads in the Northern Territory, Queensland and New South Wales, and transmitting information about our work to the public.
+We are part of TEAM BUFO.

 Rick Shine's University of Sydney web page